 The proposed program is projected to attract new students to the College and the state.
-Based on an analysis of degree conferrals in environmental- and sustainability-related bachelor's programs at regional competitors over the past 10 years.
-4 we project an enrollment of 240-300 students across the BA and BS within 4 years of the program, with potential for further growth.
+Based on an analysis of degree conferrals in environmental- and sustainability-related bachelor's programs at regional competitors over the past 10 years, we project an enrollment of 240-300 students across the BA and BS within 4 years of the program, with potential for further growth.
 While some students who declare the new major would have attended the College anyway and declared a different major, both the analysis above and many anecdotes of prospective students inquiring about an Environmental and Sustainability Studies major suggest that the new major will also attract new students to the College.
 The College of Charleston is distinctly positioned to appeal to prospective students interested in Environmental and Sustainability Studies.
 In a recent national survey, prospective college students interested in pursuing environmental studies expressed higher than average interest in study abroad opportunities, in undergraduate research with faculty, and in making a difference in the world, and were more likely to prioritize the academic and physical environment when deciding where to apply.
-4 This prospective student profile is exceptionally well aligned with distinguishing strengths of the College of Charleston, suggesting a competitive advantage for the College in attracting such students.
-Nationally, degree conferrals in environmental and sustainability related programs have grown at a higher rate than overall bachelor's degree conferrals over the past decade, indicating growth in the demand for such programs.4 Recent experience with rapid growth in the new Environmental Geosciences BS program also suggests robust and increasing demand for environment- and sustainability-related programs at the College.
+This prospective student profile is exceptionally well aligned with distinguishing strengths of the College of Charleston, suggesting a competitive advantage for the College in attracting such students.
+Nationally, degree conferrals in environmental and sustainability related programs have grown at a higher rate than overall bachelor's degree conferrals over the past decade, indicating growth in the demand for such programs.
+Recent experience with rapid growth in the new Environmental Geosciences BS program also suggests robust and increasing demand for environment- and sustainability-related programs at the College.
 When the Environmental Geosciences major was launched in Fall 2021, the forecast population was 36 students by Fall 2023; with 40 students as of Summer 2022, the program is growing at a rate much faster than projected.

-As additional evidence of the need for this new major, please see the accompanying industry support letters from Nucor Steel, Charleston County Economic Development, SC Department of Health and
+As additional evidence of the need for this new major, please see the accompanying industry support letters from Nucor Steel, Charleston County Economic Development, SC Department of Health and Environmental Control, SC Department of Natural Resources, City of Charleston Office of Resilience and Sustainability, The Sustainability Institute, SC Sea Grant, and the Hollings Marine Laboratory.

-3 Winston, Andrew, "Sustainable Business Went Mainstream in 2021," Harvard Business Review, January 6, 2022, https://hbr.org/2021/12/sustainable-business-went-mainstream-in-2021
+&lt;sup>3 Winston, Andrew, "Sustainable Business Went Mainstream in 2021," Harvard Business Review, January 6, 2022, https://hbr.org/2021/12/sustainable-business-went-mainstream-in-2021

-4 "Environmental and Sustainability Studies: Market Assessment" produced by Eduventures for the College of Charleston, October 2021.
+&lt;sup>4 "Environmental and Sustainability Studies: Market Assessment" produced by Eduventures for the College of Charleston, October 2021.